fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 2 - Test the registration process

-Now, probably the application must be running.
+Now, probably the application must be running, at least in part.
 Let's try to create an user.

 This steps are going to be executed using the respository that you cloned to your local computer.